 The visiting Antonians were saved by rain in 1950 after the home side, captained by Billy Balthazaar, rattled up 310 in even time.
 Having failed to avert the follow-on, the Antonians went in but the rain soaked the matting wicket and restricted play.
 (SJC 310, SACK 204 & 31/4).
 As an interesting fact, Billy’s sons, Shane and Kevin Balthazaar, represented St Anthony’s in the 1970s.

 The 1951 encounter was played on a make-shift turf wicket at Katugastota and Josephian paceman Ken Serpanchy took an immediate liking with an outstanding 8/18, returning the best individual bowling performance of the 108-game series between the two schools.
-Joes went on to win the game by an innings.
+Joes went on to win the game by innings.
 (SACK 48 and 198, SJC 297).
-The Antonians tasted the same medicine in the following year, going down by an innings at Darley Rd.
+The Antonians tasted the same medicine in the following year, going down by an inning at Darley Rd.

 Two years later, in 1954, the same grounds earned an entry into cricketing folklore thanks to Tom Deen’s colossal sixes, including one on the Bonjean Tower.
 The game itself had its thrills and spills with the Antonian last-wicket pair batting out over 20 minutes to stave off defeat.
 (SJC 199 & 155, SACK 221 & 110/9).
 The following year showcased another thrilling spectacle with the Joes taking on the challenge of chasing 247 runs in 150 mins, only to fall short by 13 runs.
 (SACK 181 and 255/9, SJC 189 and 234/6).